ECMA-262-3 in detail. Chapter 5. Functions.

 })();

-Function Declaration (abbreviated form is FD) is a function which:
+A Function Declaration (abbreviated form is FD) is a function which:

-• has an obligatory name;
+• has a required name;

 • is created on entering the context stage;